 This recipe uses a few traditional Chinese ingredients, which can be found in Asian grocery stores.
 I’ve also listed a few helpful substitutions in case you’re unable to find them.

 - Boneless pork shoulder: Pork shoulder has the right balance of fat and meat, ensuring it’s juicy and tender.
-Cut the pork shoulder into 2 or 3-inch long pieces – this allows for even cooking and better marinade absorption.
+Cut the pork shoulder into 2-3 inch thick strips.
 Do NOT use pork tenderloin or pork loin, as these cuts don’t have enough fat and will dry out.

 - Light brown sugar: Adds sweetness and helps caramelize the pork during roasting.